Recovering From the Oktoberfest in Rural Bavaria

 I couldn´t finish the whole thing, but half of it helped with instant recovery.e it, it was market day and I got a chance to sample the typical products of the region: a great variety of cheeses, an even bigger one of sausages and ham and fabulous bread.

-Some of the stalls were run by very colorful characters and finally I gave in to temptation and my sweet tooth and order a desert which is called Dampfnudel.
+Some of the stalls were run by very colorful characters and finally, I gave in to temptation and my sweet tooth and order a dessert which is called Dampfnudel.

-Next to the market I found the local museum which documents the history of the place, the fishing tradition and has fine examples of furniture and Kachelöfen was well as costumes.
+Next to the market, I found the local museum which documents the history of the place, the fishing tradition and has fine examples of furniture and Kachelöfen as well as costumes.

-The curator, a very nice lady, told me that her hobby is the gold embroidery which decorates many of the Sunday finery.
+The curator, a very nice lady, told me that her hobby is gold embroidery which decorates many of the Sunday fineries.
 I was the only visitor and she let me play around with some of the clothes and try on a hat or two.

-And after that the lake was calling!
-The Fessler family run the fleet of several boats since well over a hundred years and I was – again – lucky to catch their flagship, a paddle steamer for my water excursion to the two inhabited islands.
+And after that, the lake was calling!
+The Fessler family run the fleet of several boats for well over a hundred years and I was – again – lucky to catch their flagship, a paddle steamer for my water excursion to the two inhabited islands.
 First stop was

 He bought the island to preserve nature but that didn´t prevent him from constructing his third and last castle, a replica of Versailles called Herrenchiemsee in 1878.

 But, even a king can run out of money and be denied any further credit which resulted in the fact that the castle is unfinished.
-It´s quite a shock to wander through the outrageously lavish state rooms, then descending a few staircases and suddenly finding yourself in vast rooms with bare walls, cement floors and nothing else.
+It´s quite a shock to wander through the outrageously lavish staterooms, then descend a few staircases and suddenly find yourself in vast rooms with bare walls, cement floors, and nothing else.

 This is a rather small island which you can circumvent in about 1 hour.
-Landmark is a Benedictine nunnery which dates from 782.
-Small the island may be, but its famous for quite a few things.
-First, today´s nuns maintain themselves not only with spiritual seminars but also with the production of worldly things like hand made marzipan and a pretty potent herb liquor sold in decorative bottles.
+Landmark is a Benedictine nunnery that dates from 782.
+Small the island may be, but it’s famous for quite a few things.
+First, today´s nuns maintain themselves not only with spiritual seminars but also with the production of worldly things like handmade marzipan and a pretty potent herb liquor sold in decorative bottles.